OPT4SMART/crazychoir/README.md

 [![Alternate Text](http://img.youtube.com/vi/bOM_JnBsJ48/0.jpg)](https://youtu.be/bOM_JnBsJ48)

->**Note:** The example was executed on an Dell XPS 15 9570 equipped with an Intel i7-7700HQ CPU and a NVIDIA GeForce GTX 1050 GPU.
+>**Note:** The example was executed on a Dell XPS 15 9570 equipped with an Intel i7-7700HQ CPU and an NVIDIA GeForce GTX 1050 GPU.

 You can also run more advanced examples, such as the letter formation task, or the task assignment experiment.
 For more information, please refer to the [examples](https://opt4smart.github.io/crazychoir/video) page.

 ## Citing **CrazyChoir**
-If you are you using **CrazyChoir** in research work to be published, please cite the accompanying paper
+If you are using **CrazyChoir** in research work to be published, please cite the accompanying paper

 ```
 @ARTICLE{pichierri2023crazychoir,